6 Perfect Days: Cape Cod Lighthouses

 If you count lighthouses among your favorite coastal sights but have never viewed one from the inside, your ultimate Cape Cod day awaits.
 These six lighthouses are iconic for a reason, with picturesque grounds, unmatched views and histories that will remind you why Cape Cod would never be the same without them.

-In honor of Cape Cod Maritime Days - happening throughout May - take a day (or six) to explore the Cape’s brightest lights.
+Take a day (or six) to explore the Cape’s brightest lights.

 Hidden away in the woods near Nauset Light in Eastham, you can still spot the old “Three Sisters” lighthouse towers, relics of the days when multiple lights designated spots on the coastline––single in Truro, the twins in Chatham and a trio in Eastham.
 (Fun fact: The iconic red-and-white Nauset Light, faithful beacon of mariners and Cape Cod Potato Chip eaters everywhere, is actually one of the former Chatham twins.)
 Like Chatham, the light has seen its share of dramatic rescues, including its own—in 1996, the tower was relocated from the eroded edge of a 60-foot cliff.
 (Erosion is an ongoing threat; it will need to be moved again from its current perch within the next 30-something years.)
 Take a peek into the nearby oil house, a pint-sized history museum, before stepping inside the light, where the view up the spiraling cherry-red staircase is a classic photo op.
 At the top, portholes to the Cape Cod National Seashore and a panorama of treetops provide a sweep of color in autumn.